ARPAN58/ChurnShield-AI/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by Arpan singh
 </div>